 Skip The Lighter Fuel Charcoal

 While I was there I picked up some Kingsford charcoal that was manufactured without the chemicals.
-Please note charcoal without the lighter fluid chemicals will store indefinitely if kept in a waterproof/airtight container.
+Please note, charcoal without the lighter fluid chemicals will store indefinitely, if kept in a waterproof/airtight container.
 I store my oak hardwood lump charcoal in red buckets with red Gamma lids.
-I want several types of types for different reasons.
+I want several types of fuel for different emergency situations.

 When I’m ready to pay at the checkout counter the clerk (about 60ish) asked me if I knew why Kingsford charcoal was called Kingsford.
-I said no I did not.
-So he proceeded to show me on the bag they tell a little story behind the name.
+I said I didn’t know.
+He proceeded to show me on the bag where they tell a little story behind the name.

 Oh my gosh!
 I couldn’t stop smiling because I had never heard the story.
-I certainly had not seen part of the story on the bag.
-We have a gas barbecue and about the only time I buy charcoal is for a party up in the mountains.
+I certainly hadn’t seen part of the story on the bag.
+We have a gas barbecue and about the only time I buy charcoal is for a party or camping up in the mountains.